gwh120104/deepmetabolism/README.md

 ### A toy model example for central metabolism of *E. coli*:

 The toy model for DeepMetabolism is generated from the metabolic model [e_coli_core](http://bigg.ucsd.edu/static/models/e_coli_core.xml.gz), including 136 genes (excluding all the pseudo-genes) as inputs and 1 phenotype (i.e., growth rate).
 Therefore, there are 136 nodes in gene and protein layers and 1 node in the phenotype layer.
 The masking matrices defining the model connection are available in `toy_model/toy_gene_pro_rule.csv` and `toy_model/toy_pro_pheno_rule.csv`, generated from `cobrapy_model.py`.
+All the configuration items for this `toy_model` are listed in `config.py`.
 There are 136 "one_to_one" connections between gene and protein layers, and 136 "all_to_one" connections between protein and phenotype layers. __You can follow the following commands to test DeepMetabolism with our toy model.__

 * Generate masking matrices `toy_model/toy_gene_pro_rule.csv` and `toy_model/toy_pro_pheno_rule.csv` for
 >python cobrapy_model.py